 crictl supports common functionalities to view containers and images,

 read logs, and execute commands in the containers.
-Please see the crictl user guide
+Refer to the

 for the complete set of supported features and usage information.